Telling Lies

 Personally, I was able to make abstraction of that problem to focus on the interpersonal drama that's the heart of Telling Lies.
 I do think the game does a very good job of showing the complexity of the relationships between the characters: Barlow writes women in particular, in a way that is consistently engaging, and I really loved all three actresses here.

 Basically, this is not a Must Play game, but if you have tried other FMVs and enjoyed them, I think Telling Lies is one of the stronger games of the genre.
-Although it is more for the completionists, and if you want to only play one Barlow game, I'll advise to try Immortality instead.
+Nevertheless, it is more for the completionists, and if you want to only play one Barlow game, I'll advise to try Immortality instead.

 Steam User 2